 Coordinates staff involvement in the support of the Safeguards section of the LPR assessment.

-Concurs on the LPR afeguard .
+Concurs on the LPR safeguard letter, as applicable.

 05.13 Chief, Cognizant Branch, NSIR.

 Provides support to NMSS as requested by NMSS and/or the NSIR Office Director in the event technical security expertise is required.